scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Legend:

 - `Private invokation = Yes` means the request never exits SGX and thus an attacker cannot know it even occured.
-- `Private invokation = No` & `Private date = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
+- `Private invokation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.

 ## Outputs